 Spread supplier risk

-Calculate the difference between your most expensive and cheapest supplier per ingredient.
-This gives you the margin within which you can switch.
+Calculate the gap between your priciest and cheapest supplier per ingredient.
+This shows your switching room.

 Beef per kilo: